robusta-dev/krr/README.md

 Look into the `examples` directory for examples on how to create a custom strategy/formatter.

-By using Robusta KRR, you can optimize your Kubernetes cluster resource allocation, ensuring better performance and efficiency.
-Get started with Robusta KRR today, and unlock the full potential of your cluster.

 ### Difference with Kubernetes VPA

 | Feature 🛠️                  | Robusta KRR 🚀                                                                                             | Kubernetes VPA 🌐                                           |